Opatija

 About Opatija

-As one of Croatia's first and most prestigious resort towns, Opatija has long been associated with wellness, leisure, and sophisticated coastal living.
-Grand villas, historic hotels, and shaded gardens reflect its past as a favored retreat of Austro-Hungarian nobility — a legacy that still defines the town's charm today.
+As one of Croatia’s first and most prestigious resort towns, Opatija has long been associated with wellness, leisure and sophisticated coastal living.
+Grand villas, historic hotels and shaded gardens reflect its past as a favoured retreat of Austro-Hungarian nobility — a legacy that still defines the town’s character today.

-Opatija set the foundations of organized tourism in Croatia, welcoming aristocracy and artists as early as the mid-19th century.
+Opatija laid the foundations of organised tourism in Croatia, welcoming aristocracy and artists as early as the mid-19th century.

 A Glimpse into Opatija’s History